 Setting the ambiance for your carnival-themed birthday party

 No party is complete without music, and the first few bars of the calliope music most associated with carnivals are instantly recognizable.
 There are CDs available for purchase or download, and this CD has all the traditional carnival music in one place.
 Assign the Ringmaster music duties to hit “play” whenever the CD stops.

 Every carnival has games, from ring tosses to ball throws.
-Carnival-goers compete for prizes at the game booth or tickets they can redeem for prizes at a central prize booth.
-Depending on the number of guests invited you may need to rope in other adults and family members to run each game.
+Carnival-goers compete for prizes at the game booth.
+Or give out tickets they can redeem for prizes at a central prize booth.
+Depending on the number of guests invited, you may need to rope in other adults and family members to run each game.